 - Winters are typically the low-season months, so if you want to beat crowds, head out to the Vatican then.

 St. Peter's Basilica is one of the holiest Catholic shrines in the world, making it the most visited church in the world too.
-This beautiful landmark was the primary creation of Donato Bramante, Michelangelo, Carlo Maderno and Gian Lorenzo Bernini and rests atop the tomb of St. Peter.
-Situated on Vatican Hill, St Peter’s Basilica dominates the skyline of Rome.
 It has a capacity of over 60,000 people, covers 22,300 square meters and is one of the world’s largest churches.
 There are two levels below St Peter’s Basilica; the first level is known as the Vatican Grottoes, and is a large underground graveyard where the tombs of 91 Popes are buried.
 The level below this is the Vatican Necropolis and houses St Peter’s Tomb.

-- While entry to the St. Peter's Basilica is free, it does not hurt to have a guide who takes you through the biblical history of this famed church.
+- While entry to the St. Peter's Basilica is free, it doesn't hurt to have a guide who takes you through this famed church.

 - We recommend buying St. Peter's Basilica tickets online.
-The wait time could be anywhere between 45 minutes to 3 hours.
+The wait time could be anywhere between 45 min - 3 hours.

 - No shorts, mini skirts, or bare shoulders allowed in the basilica.